-The doctor may use special drops to dilate your eyes before this test is conducted, because it makes it easier to examine the retina.
+The doctor may use special drops to dilate your eyes before this test is conducted because it makes it easier to examine the retina.

-The digital images in your OCT scan will be stored electronically in your patient records and will provide your doctor historical data to detect and measure any changes to your retina during your eye exams.
+The digital images in your OCT scan will be stored electronically in your patient records and will provide your doctor with historical data to detect and measure any changes to your retina during your eye exams.